The Stingiest Man in Town: Production

 As with previous Rankin-Bass specials, animation duties for the 1978 version were provided by a Japanese studio, in this case Topcraft, many of whose animators would later form the core of Studio Ghibli.
 The Stingiest Man in Town was broadcast in Japan on Christmas Eve of 1978 (under the title Machi Ichiban Kechinbō).
 The Japanese version was directed by Katsuhisa Yamada, better known for his work on Mazinger Z and Devil Hunter Yohko and the characters were designed by Paul Coker Jr.

-Unusually, The Stingiest Man in Town was not included in either package of Rankin/Bass specials that were later sold for holiday reruns to separate companies.
-As of 2025, MeTV Toons owns the television rights to the special.
+As of 2025, MeTV Toons owns the television rights to the special, which they aired as part of their "'Tis the Season for Toons" block on December 14, 2025.

+Home video

+After acquiring the distribution rights to the post-1973 Rankin/Bass specials, Warner Home Video released The Stingiest Man in Town on VHS in 1993.
+Currently, the special has never had its own individual DVD release; it was instead made available on Warner's Classic Christmas Favorites box set in 2008.
+It was later included in the Rankin/Bass TV Holiday Favorites Collection manufacture-on-demand DVD, originally released by Warner Archive on July 30, 2012.
+The latter DVD was re-released (as a pressed disc) as part of The Complete Rankin/Bass Christmas Collection box set on October 18, 2022.
+The special made its physical high-definition debut on The Complete Rankin/Bass Christmas Collection's Blu-ray version, released in October 2023.

 Songs

 The production features an unusual number of songs, far more than in other animated productions of the story.